SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

 ## Grant full control permission to a workflow

 > [!IMPORTANT]
-> When you want to use workflows with elevated permissions on sites or sub sites that did not yet have workflow enabled after November 7 2024, then the configuration steps to follow will be different.
+> When you want to use workflows with elevated permissions on sites or sub-sites that did not yet have workflow enabled after November 7, 2024, then the configuration steps to follow will be different.
 More details can be found [in this article](workflow-with-elevated-permissions-new-guidance.md).

 For the workflow to function properly, it must be granted full control on the site.
 The following procedure grants full control permission to the workflow.